Employment-based Green Card Steps Overview

 Once your priority date is current, you can file for an Adjustment of Status by submitting an I-485 form.
 The I-485 processing time varies depending on which service center.
 On average, this step can take between 4-8 months.

-6. Go to your Application Support Center appointment
+6. Go to Your Application Support Center Appointment

 After your I-485 is approved, the USCIS will issue you an employment-based green card.
 USCIS will mail you a notice for your biometrics services appointment at a local Application Support Center (ASC) to provide your fingerprints, photograph, and/or signature.
 The notice will include the date, time, and location of the appointment.